Chevrolet big-block engine: 454

 In 1971, the LS-5 produced 365 hp and 550 lbft, and the LS-6 option came in at 425 hp and 575 lbft.
 In 1972, only the LS-5 remained, when SAE net power ratings and the move towards emission compliance resulted in a temporary output decline, due to lowered compression, to about 270 hp and 468 lbft.
+The claimed gross output was 330 hp.
 The 1973 LS-4 produced 275 hp and 468 lbft, with 5 hp and 10 lbft gone the following year.
 Hardened valve seats further increased reliability and helped allow these engines to last much longer than the earlier versions, even without the protection previously provided by leaded fuel.
 1974 was the last year of the 454 in the Corvette, although the Chevelle offered it in the first half of the 1975 model year.
 It was also available in the full size Impala/Caprice through model year 1976.